mlem/typescript-jasmine/typescript-no-map-karma-jasmine/README.md

-# Typescript with karma andjasmine but no map files
+# Typescript with karma andjasmine but no sourcemaps

 to run this example: